Rochester, New York 14618

 As a collaborative lawyer and settlement advocate, I help divorcing clients reach good, long-lasting agreements paying close attention to what they care about most.
 With guidance from caring and experienced collaborative professionals, couples can divorce intelligently and creatively, considerate of one another and of their children.

 I offer training for collaborative professionals - please refer to the Trainers Directory for further information and references.

-Professional ActivitiesPast President of the Collaborative Law Association of the Rochester Area, Inc. ~Past President of the Rochester Chapter of Inns of Court ~Named in 'Best Lawyers in America' for twenty-four years ~AV rated Martindale-Hubbell ~Named Top 50 Superlawyers/Top 25 Women Superlawyers in Upstate New York
+Professional ActivitiesPast President of the Collaborative Law Association of the Rochester Area, Inc. ~Past President of the Rochester Chapter of Inns of Court ~Named in 'Best Lawyers in America' for more than thirty years ~Named Best Family Law Mediator in Rochester, NY ~AV rated Martindale-Hubbell ~Named Top 50 Superlawyers/Top 25 Women Superlawyers in Upstate New York

 University of Arizona 1972